GabrielBG007/GabrielBG007/README.md

 - 👋 Hi, I’m @GabrielBG007
-- 👀 I’m interested in becoming a Data Analyst.
+- 👀 I’m interested in data analysis.
 Apart from that, I'm a big fan of soccer and F1 and I also love going to the gym and hiking.
-- 🌱 I’m currently learning about data analytics and its impact on our society.
-I'm also trying to become a profitable trader.
+- 🌱 I’m currently learning about data analytics.
 - 💞️ I’m looking to collaborate on any kind of project to start getting experience and learn more about coding.
 - 📫 How to reach me : gabrielfutsal3@gmail.com